 Choose the right container

-If your smoking candle is inside a candle vase, lantern or container, then it could be that the vase is too small for the candle.
+If your smoking candle is inside a candle jar, vase, lantern or container, then it could be that the vase is too small for the candle.
 As the oxygen inside the container burns up, more air is sucked into the container from the top, yet at the same time warm air, heated by the candle, is rising up and trying to escape the container.
 These two flows or air disrupt each other, causing a draught inside the container that disturbs the flame.
+You can often see the results of a soot-producing candle on the rim of your jar in the form of a black ring.

-To avoid this, choose a bigger container and/or smaller candle: make sure that there is roughly half the candle diameter of space between the candle and the vase edge.
-So if you have a 7cm candle, there should be at least 3.5cm of space between the candle and the edge of the container.
+To avoid this, choose a bigger container and/or smaller candle: make sure that there is enough space between the candle and the vase edge.
+As a rule of thumb, ideally you should be able to insert two fingers between the candle and the edge of the container.

 Don't blow it!

 Last but not least is the process of extinguishing the candle.
-The greatest amount of sooting from a candle generally occurs when the flame is extinguished, interrupting the combustion process.
+The greatest amount of sooting from a candle generally occurs when the flame is extinguished.
 One of the cleanest ways to do it is to dip the wick: extinguish your candle by pushing the wick into the pool of hot wax and pulling it back out.

 Any candle that continually flickers or smokes is not burning properly and should be extinguished and allowed to cool.
 The wick can then be trimmed, the wax pool checked for any debris and the candle relit after ensuring that the area is free of draughts.